 There are two main varieties of tomato plants: Determinate and Indeterminate.
 A seed package will tell you what you got.
-I don’t know of a way to tell if a plant is determinate or indeterminate by just looking at a young plant, but later in the season you can see if it is a bush or a huge still growing plant.
+I don’t know of a way to tell if a plant is determinate or indeterminate by just looking at a young plant, but later in the season you can see if it is a bush type tomato or a huge, still growing, vine type plant.

 Determinate tomato plants

 Determinate plants are bush type plants.
-They only grow to a certain height, produce their fruits, and die off.
+They only grow to a certain height, produce their fruits often all at once, and die off.

-The picture above is showing a determinate plant that is higher at the beginning of the season than the indeterminate next to it.
+The picture above shows a determinate plant that is higher at the beginning of the season than the indeterminate plant next to it.
 In a month the determinate will be about double in width and the indeterminate double in height.
 That is just the growing pattern of determinate tomatoes, they grow into a bush.

-Determinate plants need a cage to support them.
+Determinate plants prefer a cage to support them.
 They grow suckers just like all tomatoes, but do not need to be pruned.
-The reason is that the suckers will also not get bigger then the plant is, and actually give you another crop, so do not prune determinate plants.
+The reason is that the suckers will also not get bigger than the plant is, and actually give you more tomatoes.

-Determinate tomato plants look good and do well in a pot, especially the smaller varieties.
-Plus, determinate varieties are usually earlier than indeterminate.
-They are great for beginners and for short growing seasons.
+Determinate tomato plants are usually earlier than indeterminate.
+They are great for beginners, container gardening, and for short growing seasons.

 Indeterminate tomato plants

 Indeterminate plants grow all season long.
-If all the suckers are left on, it will eventually be a huge bush too, with the difference that the suckers grow endlessly.
-So if they are not pruned, they definitely will need a huge cage.
+If all the suckers are left on, it will eventually be a huge bush too, with the difference that the suckers grow endlessly as well.
+So if they are not pruned, they definitely will need serious support.